mets/METS-primer/Chapter-3.md

 used for associating `<file>` elements with external content files in the FLocat element.

-#### METS pointer -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-LOCTYPE (*string/R*): Specifies the locator type used in the xlink:href attribute.
-Valid values for LOCTYPE are: *ARK, URN, URL, PURL,* *HANDLE*, *DOI*, or *OTHER*.

-OTHERLOCTYPE (*string/O*): Specifies the type of locator used when the value OTHER is indicated in the LOCTYPE attribute.
-Although optional its use is strongly recommended.

-CONTENTIDS (*URI/O*): The content ID for the content represented by the `<mptr>` type.

-xlink:href (*URI/O*): This attribute gives the URI of where the METS document represented by the `<mptr>` is located.
-The xlink:href should always be present in this context if the `<mptr>` is to have any meaning or use.

-xlink:role (*URI/O*): An attribute that serves a semantic purpose.
-If present, it specifies the URI of a resource that describes the role or function of the xlink:href link.
-This attribute is defined as part of the xlink:simpleLink attribute group.
-It must be referenced as defined in IETF RFC 2396, except that, if the URI scheme used is allowed to have absolute and relative forms, the URI portion must be absolute.

-xlink:arcrole (*URI/O*): An attribute that serves a semantic purpose.
-If present it specifies the URI of a resource that describes the pertinent arcrole.
-While more likely to be used in arcLinks than simpleLinks, this attribute is nonetheless defined as part of the xlink:simpleLink attribute group.
-This URI reference is defined in IETF-RFC-2396, except if the URI scheme used is allowed to have absolute and relative forms, the URI portion must be absolute.

-xlink:title (*string/O*): An attribute that serves a semantic purpose.
-It is used to describe the meaning of a link or resource in a human readable fashion.

-xlink:show (*string/O*): An attribute that specifies behavior within a simpleLink.
-It signals behavior intentions for traversal to the simpleLink's single remote ending resource.
-It must contain one of the following values: *new, replace, embed, other, none*.

-xlink:actuate (*string/O*): An attribute that specifies behavior.
-Within a simpleLink it signals behavior intentions for traversal to the simpleLink's single remote ending resource.
-It must contain one of the following values: *onLoad, onRequest, other, or none*.

 #### Mets pointer -- example

 The example below illustrates the application of the `<mptr>` element to